-The DfE has produced guidance for maintained schools, academies, independent schools, and local authorities: Working together to improve school attendance.
+The DfE has produced guidance for maintained schools, academies, independent schools, and local authorities Working together to improve school attendance (applies from 19 August 2024) (publishing.service.gov.uk).
 Our Attendance Policy reflects the key principles of that guidance.

 This policy is written with the above guidance in mind and underpins our school ethos to: